weipin/Cycles/docs/receive_response.rst

 Property `text` is a `String` which is created from response data (property `data` of Response, a NSData).
 To properly create the String, the encoding of the content is required.
 The Response will try to find an encoding through the HTTP headers first.
-If not find, response data will be looked through to guess the encoding.
+If not found, response data will be looked through to guess the encoding.
 There is one exception -- if there is no charset in the headers and the Content-Type contains "text", the encoding will be defaulted to "ISO-8859-1", according to RFC 2616, 3.7.1.